Anomalies API

 Endpoint: PUT /api/anomalies/{id}

 Permission: Member role + Author team permission on the anomaly's datastore.
-Description updates additionally require the Editor team permission.
+This covers status, tags, assignee, and description updates.

 Body fields: